The California State Library welcomes your input in improving its website and online services.

-Closed-Circuit Magnifiers (CCTVs), and a stand-alone Kurzweil reading machine are also available for use in the Braille and Talking Book Library.
+Closed-Circuit Magnifiers (CCTVs), a stand-alone Kurzweil reading machine, and Perkins Braillers are also available for use in the Braille and Talking Book Library reading room.

 Stanley Mosk Library and Courts Building located at 914 Capitol Mall has an accessible entrance on the west side of the building along 9th Street.